JeffreyPalmer/git-autocommit-bot/README.md

 I use this while creating generative art projects so that each output created during the development process can be tracked back to a specific code/hash combination, allowing me to easily recreate them as needed.

-Since I'm only using the filename as the commit message, I put the random number seed into the filename so that it's automatically included in the commit message.
+NOTE: Since this only uses the filename as the commit message, be sure to put the random number seed (and anything else you need to retain) into the filename so that it's automatically included in the commit message.

 This is a very basic set of shell scripts, but it solves my specific problem.
 YMMV.

+NOTE: Only tested on MacOS!
+Other platforms may require changes.

 # Required Tools
 - [git](https://git-scm.com/) - Source code version control system